ppy/osu-wiki/news/2018-05-06-project-loved-week-of-may-6th.md

 [BlackY - B(Camellia's"BlAst-Off"Remix)](https://osu.ppy.sh/beatmapsets/718270) by [yea](https://osu.ppy.sh/users/6874332)
 *written by [Backfire](https://osu.ppy.sh/users/263110)*

 Last but not least, we have [B](https://osu.ppy.sh/beatmapsets/718270).
 Yes, that is really the title of the song; B. However, don't let the underwhelming title fool you, B is most certainly an overwhelm to the senses.
-At 280 BPM and filled to the brim with difficult patterns, this is one of [yea](https://osu.ppy.sh/users/6874332)'s most exciting maps yet.
+At 280BPM and filled to the brim with difficult patterns, this is one of [yea](https://osu.ppy.sh/users/6874332)'s most exciting maps yet.
 This one is for the players who really want to test their speed and streaming ability!

 ## <a name="osucatch" id="osucatch"></a>osu!catch